 Urban design needs to serve its community, its primary job is to bring community together, and what better an example than Ranga Sankara.

 Scene 3: A well spent evening out is the only way to describe an evening at Ranga Sankara.
 Backed up by those true aficionados; Ranga Sankara was being true to the essence and true to the spirit of purpose it was created.
 So what if a cell phone network company sponsors a theater show, phones are still switched off inside the auditorium.

-Scene 4: Extremely intimate with the proscenium, anterior, characters, lights, scenes, I sat cross-legged just few feet away from the main stage, allowing myself to be intoxicated, stupefied, torn apart and drained by true art…..now this my friends, is what is life!
+Scene 4: I sat cross-legged just few feet away from the main stage, allowing myself to be intoxicated, stupefied, torn apart and drained by true art…..now this my friends, is what ‘being alive’ felt like.

 Act 2: Timber stage, centripetal focus.

 Scene 1: Doors shut, no latecomers please!
 Look at those steep stairs leading up to seats! they look dangerous…..and that’s why you stay out, latecomer!
 Hush!